-Emory Law hosts two On-Campus Interview (OCI) programs during the late summer and early fall for second- and third-year students.
-An additional, smaller OCI program during the fall and spring semesters is open for all students, but it is primarily focused on first-year students.
-Legal employers and recruiting organizations from across the country participate, including large, medium, and small law firms; corporations; and some public interest and government agencies.
+Emory Law hosts On-Campus Interview (OCI) programs during the late summer and early fall for second- and third-year students.
+An additional OCI program during the spring semester is open for all students, but it is primarily focused on first-year students.
+Legal employers and recruiting organizations from across the country participate, including large, medium, and small law firms; corporations; and public interest and government agencies.
 In addition, Emory Law participates in several regional interview programs held in cities throughout the country.
 Instead of interviewing on campus, many employers choose to post job listings for part-time positions during the academic year as well as summer and post-graduate employment opportunities.

 Additional Interview Programs